pwsacademy/swift-setup/platforms/ubuntu/README.md

 sudo apt-get -y install binutils git gnupg2 libcurl4-openssl-dev libgcc-13-dev libpython3-dev libstdc++-13-dev libxml2-dev libncurses-dev libz3-dev pkg-config zlib1g-dev
 ```

-> **⚠️ Warning**: Your system may require a different command.
-Always use the command printed by Swiftly, not this example.
+However, your system may require a different command.
+Always use the command printed by Swiftly, not this example!

-Swiftly will also show some additional commands needed to complete the installation process.
+Swiftly will also show some additional commands you need to complete the installation process.
 Run these now:

 ```
 source ~/.local/share/swiftly/env.sh